AG Garland’s moves draw criticism after pledge to depoliticize Justice Department

 Mr. Garland’s office didn’t respond to a request for comment for this article.

-News fact-checkers have faulted the attorney general’s critics for their vehement denunciations of the school board memo, saying they are misinterpreting what the department has actually promised to do.
+News fact-checkers said critics of the school board memo are misinterpreting the Justice Department‘s promises.

-While conservatives have been loud in their denunciations, liberal advocates have been less vocal about their support, though Mr. Garland did win a rave review from MSNBC legal analyst Joyce Alene in June when she reported the attorney general would be personally scooping ice cream for department employees.
+While conservatives have been loud in their denunciations, liberal advocates have been relatively quiet about their support.
+MSNBC legal analyst Joyce Alene did give Mr. Garland a rave review in June when she reported that the attorney general would be scooping ice cream for department employees.

-“Did not see this from Bill Barr,” she tweeted, referring to Mr. Trump’s attorney general.
+“Did not see this from Bill Barr,” she tweeted in reference to Mr. Trump’s attorney general.

-Mr. Garland has won praise from the far left for a series of moves including more scrutiny of policing practices, a new focus on hate crimes, and doubling the department’s enforcement staff on voting rights.
+Mr. Garland has won praise from the far left for increasing scrutiny of policing practices, giving a close look at hate crimes and doubling the department’s staff in charge of enforcing voting rights.

-Less attention has gone to the changes at the Executive Office of Immigration Review, the agency that runs the immigration courts, but insiders say they are striking examples of politicization.
+Less attention has gone to changes at the executive office of immigration review, the agency that runs the immigration courts.
+Insiders say they are striking examples of politicization.

-Under Mr. Garland, the head of EOIR was reassigned, a move one official called an unprecedented “political switch-up.”
+Under Mr. Garland, the director of the office was reassigned.
+One official called the move an unprecedented “political switch-up.”

-“You basically let the director die or retire,” that official said.
+“You basically let the director die or retire,” the official said.

-David Neal, whom Mr. Garland named to replace the ousted EOIR director, faced an ethics investigation in 2014 when he was chairman of the Board of Immigration Appeals.
-The Justice Department’s inspector general said Mr. Neal managed to wrangle summer jobs for both his daughter and son, and while there was insufficient evidence to show he violated the law, he “exercised poor judgment.”
+David Neal, whom Mr. Garland named to replace the ousted director, faced an ethics investigation in 2014 when he was chairman of the board of immigration appeals.
+The Justice Department’s inspector general said Mr. Neal managed to land summer jobs for his daughter and son.
+Although the inspector general found insufficient evidence to show Mr. Neal violated the law, he “exercised poor judgment.”

-At least three other career senior executives at EOIR have been ushered out, as have some immigration judges hired during the Trump administration, according to department sources.
-New hires, meanwhile, are being hired from the ranks of immigration advocacy groups, who are expected to be more in line with the administration’s lenient approach toward illegal immigration.
+At least three other career senior executives at the executive office of immigration review have been ushered out, as have some immigration judges hired during the Trump administration, department sources said.
+New hires are coming from the ranks of immigration advocacy groups.
+Their views are expected to be more in line with the administration’s lenient approach toward illegal immigration.

 “President Biden and Attorney General Garland both promised to take politics out of the Department of Justice and to respect career employees.
 Their actions regarding EOIR have shown the exact opposite,” a second department source said.

-Some analysts cited Mr. Garland’s top lieutenants at the department in seeking to explain his embrace of politically charged moves.

-Those include Associated Attorney General Vanita Gupta, the third-ranking official at the department, and Kristen Clarke, the assistant attorney general for civil rights, who had backed efforts to defund police departments.
+Some analysts said Mr. Garland’s top lieutenants explain his embrace of politically charged moves.
+They include Associate Attorney General Vanita Gupta, the third-ranking official at the Justice Department, and Kristen Clarke, the assistant attorney general for civil rights, who backed efforts to defund police departments.

-“If you look, these aren’t middle-of-the-road liberals that are running various divisions but hard left ideologues,” said Zack Smith, a legal fellow at the conservative Heritage Foundation who tracks Justice Department actions.
+“If you look, these aren’t middle-of-the-road liberals that are running various divisions but hard-left ideologues,” said Zack Smith, a legal fellow at the conservative Heritage Foundation who tracks Justice Department actions.
 “And Merrick Garland has issued memos, held press conferences, that show he’s giving not just tacit but explicit support to these moves, which is sadly ironic in light of his pledge to ‘depoliticize’ Justice.”

-For conservatives, the most visible manifestation came in June when the Justice Department sued Georgia over the state’s new rules for voting.
+For conservatives, the most visible manifestation was the Justice Department’s lawsuit filed in June against Georgia over the state’s new voting rules.

-Appearing alongside Ms. Gupta and Ms. Clarke, Mr. Garland said he saw racial motives in the law, arguing that minority voters are being punished if Georgia bans unsolicited absentee ballot applications, narrows the window for requesting absentee ballots, bars distribution of food or water to those waiting in polling lines, and tightens rules on voter identification.
+Appearing alongside Ms. Gupta and Ms. Clarke, Mr. Garland said he saw racial motives in the law and that minority voters would be punished if Georgia bans unsolicited absentee ballot applications, narrows the window for requesting absentee ballots, bars distribution of food or water to those waiting in polling lines, and tightens rules for voter identification.

-Critics of Mr. Garland pointed out that some of those new rules are already the law in other places, including deep-blue New York.
+Critics of Mr. Garland pointed out that some of those rules were law in other states, including deep-blue New York.

 “Do you think Merrick Garland is going to file a lawsuit against the state of New York for that?”
 Mr. Smith said.
 “I doubt it.”

-Now, Mr. Garland and the DOJ have swung into action to undo Texas’ law that bans abortions after a fetal heartbeat is detected, known as SB 8.
-The law takes the novel approach of leaving state actors out but permitting private individuals or groups to bring lawsuits against abortion providers in certain circumstances.
+Now, Mr. Garland and the Justice Department have swung into action to reverse Texas’ law that bans abortions after a fetal heartbeat is detected.
+Known as SB 8, the law leaves out state actors but permits private individuals or groups to bring lawsuits against abortion providers in certain circumstances.

-The Supreme Court and the 5th U.S. Circuit Court of Appeals have allowed the law to take effect as court battles play out.
+The Supreme Court and the 5th U.S. Circuit Court of Appeals have allowed the law to take effect as legal battles play out.

 The Justice Department on Monday asked the high court to block the law.